chingachleung/ChineseHateSpeechClassification/README.md

 # ChineseHateSpeechClassification
-fine-tuning BERT-base-chinese model to train a model that classifies a tweet into hate-speech, abusive-only or neither
+Fine-tuning BERT-base-chinese model to train a model that classifies a tweet into hate-speech, abusive-only or neither.

 To start fine-tuning, run: